-^b Stratification factors per IxRS comprise IMDC risk categories (intermediate risk, poor risk and bone metastasis (yes, no)

-$^{^{\}rm c}$ Estimated using the Cox proportional hazard model adjusted for stratification factors per IxRS.
-Hazard ratio < 1 indicates progression-free survival in favor of cabozantinib

-The baseline demographic and disease characteristics were similar between the CABOMETYX and placebo arms and are shown below for all 707 randomised patients:

-Male: 82%

-Median age: 64 years.

-Caucasian: 56%, Asian: 34%

-ECOG performance status (PS) 0: 53% or ECOG PS 1: 47%.

-Child Pugh A: 99%, Child Pugh B: 1 %

-Aetiology for HCC included 38% hepatitis B virus (HBV), 21% hepatitis C virus (HCV), 40% other

-(neither HBV nor HCV).

-Presence of macroscopic vascular invasion and/ or extra-hepatic tumour spread:78%,

-Alfa-fetoprotein (AFP) levels ≥400 μg/L: 41%.

-Loco-regional transarterial embolisation or chemoinfusion procedures: 44%

-Radiotherapy prior to cabozantinib treatment: 37% Median duration of sorafenib treatment: 5.32 months

-Seventy-two percent (72%) of patients had received one and 28% had received 2 prior systemic therapy regimens for advanced disease.
+The baseline demographic and disease characteristics were similar between the cabozantinib and placebo arms and are shown below for all 707 randomised patients.
+The majority of patients (82%) were male: the median age was 64 years.
+The majority of patients (56%) were Caucasian and 34% of patients were Asian.
+Fifty three percent (53%) of patients had ECOG performance status (PS) 0 and 47% had ECOG PS 1.
+Almost all patients (99%) were Child Pugh A and 1% were Child Pugh B. Aetiology for HCC included 38% hepatitis B virus (HBV), 21% hepatitis C virus (HCV), 40% other (neither HBV nor HCV).
+Seventy-eight percent (78%) had macroscopic vascular invasion and/or extra-hepatic tumour spread 41% had alfa-fetoprotein (AFP) levels \geq 400 μg/L, 44% had been treated by loco-regional transarterial embolisation or chemoinfusion procedures, 37% had radiotherapy prior to cabozantinib treatment.
+Median duration of sorafenib treatment was 5.32 months.
+Seventy-two percent (72%) of patients had received 1 and 28% had received 2 prior systemic therapy regimens for advanced disease.

-A statistically significant improvement in OS was demonstrated for CABOMETYX compared to placebo (Table 6 and Figure 4).
+A statistically significant improvement in OS was demonstrated for cabozanintib compared to placebo (Table 8 and Figure 6).

-PFS and ORR findings are summarized in Table 6.
+PFS and ORR findings are summarized in Table 8.